 and shops, so spend the day in the area!
 Fireworks start around 9, as soon as it is dark enough.
 Marta Stop: Decatur (East-West line)

 There's something that feels a bit nostalgic about gathering with friends and family in the historic Marietta Square

 for a fireworks show.
 There's a parade in the morning, carnival games, and live music throughout the afternoon in Glover Park (the heart of the Marietta Square).
 Then, lay down a blanket and stake out a spot for the fireworks show!
 Fireworks begin at 9:30

 The City of Alpharetta will put on their traditional Fourth of July fireworks show in Wills Park.
 The park will have free kid's activities like a bounce house, face painting and games.
 Food vendors (including some food trucks!) will be on-site.
+Live music and activities begin at 6 p.m.
 Fireworks begin at dusk

 Here's a twist for you - fireworks on July 3rd!
 Norcross holds an annual pre-Fourth celebration (can you say fireworks two nights in a row?!).
 Live music and fireworks with picnics encouraged?
 Sounds a lot like the typical Fourth of July fireworks celebration!
-Is this what the future looks like?
-Fireworks begin around 9:15
+The festival begins at 4 p.m. and will include live music from Mother's Finest.
+Fireworks begin around 9:30

 Photo by Jeremy Pullen